AvistoTelecom/charts/charts/wazuh-agent/README.md

 ## Configuration

-The minimal configuration required to run the wazuh agent is to specify the Wazuh server ip address in the `agent.configuration.joinManagerMasterHost` and `agent.configuration.joinManagerWorkerHost` values as well as wazuh api credentials.
+The minimal configuration required to run the wazuh agent is to specify the Wazuh server ip address in the `agent.configuration.joinManagerMasterHost` value as well as wazuh api credentials.

 The content of the `values.yaml` should be at least :